 The draft below reflects comments collected from the Department of Public Service, our Board of Directors and from citizens from our region who attended our series of public forums in September and early October 2016 or provided direct comments to staff.
 We will continue to collect public input on the Plan.
-The draft will go to formal hearings in April 2017 as part of the plan adoption process.
-Ultimately, the final version of this plan will be adopted by our Board of Directors by reference as part of the TRORC Regional Plan.
+The final version of this plan will be adopted by our Board of Directors by reference as part of the TRORC Regional Plan on June 28, 2017.
 We expect this Plan to meet the Standards for Enhanced Energy Planning outlined by the Department of Public Service as part of Act 174.

 - Appendix A TRORC LEAP Outputs and Methods

 - Appendix B Energy Mapping

 - Appendix C Energy Targets

 - Appendix D Guide to Farming Friendly Solar

 Department of Public Service Act 174 Regional/Municipal Standards and Guidance

 - The detailed standards for regional plans, in checklist form with instructions, are available here.